TrajM/smart-mirror/README.md

 # Smart Mirror Project on Raspberry Pi

 ## Project Description:
 Display information on a screen mounted behind a Two-Way mirror using Raspberry Pi and PyQt.
+(Programmed for Munich, Germany)

 In this Implementation the following information are displayed:
 - Date and Time